Group 5 element: Halides and their derivatives

 As with other metals with low atomic numbers, a variety of reduced halide cluster ions is known, the prime example being [Nb6Cl18]^{4−}.

 Tantalum halides span the oxidation states of +5, +4, and +3.
 Tantalum pentafluoride (TaF5) is a white solid with a melting point of 97.0 °C. The anion [TaF7]2- is used for its separation from niobium.
 The chloride TaCl_{5}, which exists as a dimer, is the main reagent in synthesis of new Ta compounds.
 It hydrolyzes readily to an oxychloride.
 The lower halides TaX_{4} and TaX_{3}, feature Ta-Ta bonds.

 Physical properties

 The trends in group 5 follow those of the other early d-block groups and reflect the addition of a filled f-shell into the core in passing from the fifth to the sixth period.
 All the stable members of the group are silvery-blue refractory metals, though impurities of carbon, nitrogen, and oxygen make them brittle.
-They all crystallize in the body-centerd cubic structure at room temperature, and dubnium is expected to do the same.
+They all crystallize in the body-centered cubic structure at room temperature, and dubnium is expected to do the same.

 The table below is a summary of the key physical properties of the group 5 elements.
 The question-marked value is predicted.